-Once an item has animated position from one place to another it generally doesn’t move that much anymore.
+- Once an item has animated position from one place to another it generally doesn’t move that much anymore.
 Sometimes there’s a bit of wind or other movement, but they don’t generally move that much.
 So slow the frame rate down for that layer or property, or remove the wiggle for that layer from that point onwards, or make use of the last-straw technique.
-Also, read to the next point!

-If an item is moving in close proximity to another item, the item that is meant to be stationary has a good chance of moving – in both position and rotation.
-Think about a fat finger moving the one object – there’s a good chance it will touch the other object.
+- If an item is moving in close proximity to another item, the item that is meant to be stationary has a good chance of moving—in both position and rotation.
+Think about a fat finger moving an object—there’s a good chance it will touch the other object.
 You may need to do some manual tweaking here.
 It’s the details that make your film that much more hand-made and character-filled.

-Elements can just appear – not everything has to build and be animated in.
-But remember that as some elements appear, so other elements may accidentally be moved.
+- Elements can just appear—not everything has to be animated in.
+But remember that when elements appear other elements may accidentally be moved.

-Use sound if you can!
-I’m no expert at this yet, but sound conveys a lot of depth and meaning.
+- Use sound, if you can, as it conveys a lot of depth and meaning.

-There is always room for manual animation and tweaking (eyes, mouths).
+- There is always room for manual animation and tweaking (eyes, mouths).
 Not everything has to be random and wiggled!
-The synthetic stop-frame technique is just an added effect really.
+The synthetic stop motion technique is just an added effect really.

-If there are a lot of things to animate in or out, think about using a slightly higher frame rate or animting everything in really quickly.
+- If there are many things to animate in or out, think about using a slightly higher frame rate or animting everything in really quickly.

-You can break any of these rules if you like.
+- You can break any of these rules.

-Posterize time (or change your composition frame rate) and use some form of wiggle as early as possible.
+- Posterize time, or change your composition’s frame rate, and use some form of wiggle as early as possible.

 3D issues when using the Posterize Time effect

-You can solve most of these issues by applying the Posterize Time effect on a precomp layer of your composition inside another composition, or use the posterizeTime expression.
+You can solve most of these issues by applying the Posterize Time effect on a precomp layer of your composition inside another composition, or by using the posterizeTime expression.